rahulgovind/neo/ARCHITECTURE.md

 ## Conclusion

 Neo's architecture provides a solid foundation for an LLM-powered code assistant with a clear separation of concerns and well-defined interfaces between components.
 The design prioritizes flexibility, robustness, and extensibility while maintaining a straightforward user experience.

+## Command Implementation

+Neo implements a set of powerful file operation commands through a consistent Command interface:

+### Command Structure

+Each command follows a consistent pattern defined by the Command abstract base class:

+1. **Template Definition**: Commands define their parameters, documentation, and examples through a CommandTemplate
+2. **Parameter Types**: Support for both positional arguments and flag-based options
+3. **Process Implementation**: Core logic that executes the command and returns results
+4. **Error Handling**: Standardized error reporting with appropriate context

+### Built-in Commands

+The following built-in commands are automatically registered in the Shell:

+1. **read_file**: Reads and displays file contents with optional line numbering
+2. **write_file**: Creates or overwrites files with provided content
+3. **update_file**: Modifies existing files using a diff structure
+4. **grep**: Searches for patterns in files with filtering capabilities
+5. **find**: Locates files and directories matching specific criteria

+### Command Registration

+New commands can be added to the system by:
+1. Creating a new class that inherits from the Command base class
+2. Implementing the required template() and process() methods
+3. Registering the command with the Shell instance

+The command system is designed to be extensible, allowing developers to add new functionality without modifying the core framework.